kanboard/kanboard/doc/cli.markdown

-  locale:sync                        Synchronize all translations based on the fr_FR locale notification notification:overdue-tasks         Send notifications for overdue tasks projects projects:daily-stats               Calculate daily statistics for all projects trigger
+  locale:sync                        Synchronize all translations based on the fr_FR locale notification notification:overdue-tasks         Send notifications for overdue tasks plugin plugin:install                     Install a plugin from a remote Zip archive plugin:uninstall                   Remove a plugin plugin:upgrade                     Update all installed plugins projects projects:daily-stats               Calculate daily statistics for all projects trigger